 Product Availability: Out of stock

-Here you can see a part of a concert with Jean Rondeau playing on a NEUPERT harpsichord "Blanchet" double manual:
+Here you can see a part of a concert with Jean Rondeau playing a NEUPERT harpsichord "Ruckers" double manual:

 Ruckers is the most famous name in the history of building harpsichords.

 For three generations, from the end of the sixteenth to the middle of the seventeenth century, the Ruckers proved their high skilfulness building harpsichords in Antwerp and developed instruments that were to set tonal standards for centuries.